AJ-Gonzalez/NapkinWire/README.md

 ## What it does

 Sketch UI layouts with simple rectangles and instantly get LLM-ready prompts.

+Give your LLM a diagram of your process it can actually understand.

 No accounts, no subscriptions, no BS.

-**The problem:** Describing UI layouts to LLMs (or humans) in text is terrible.
+**The problem:** Describing UI layouts or business processes to LLMs (or humans) in text is terrible.
 "Put a button on the right side, below the form, but not too close to the footer..." 🤮

 **The solution:** Draw rectangles.
 Get perfect prompts.
-Build your UI.
+Build your UI, get your LLM to know your process.

 ## Why this exists